MrBadshah69/MrBadshah69/README.md

 - 🌱 I’m currently learning **HTML5 with responsive web design,Web development using php & laravel Courses Etc**

-- 💬 Ask me about **I want to use my capabilities in the further improve my skills & my knowledge.
-To utilize my expertise in mobile software and social media marketing to contribute effectively in a dynamic organization.
-Seeking a challenging position where I can apply my skills in MS Office, WordPress, HTML, mobile software, mobile repairing, basic Photoshop, SEO.
-Committed to delivering high-quality solutions, optimizing online presence, and enhancing user experiences**
+- 💬 Ask me about <br>**Hello:)<br>I am Muhammad Arsalan I am Web Developer and designer I am fresher but I have so many knowledge I have very few projects uploaded on my GitHub account, and the link to my portfolio website is prominently displayed of my account.
+I have completed my matriculation and am currently pursuing my intermediate education.
+I work as a web designer and developer, and I am continuing my courses with Aptech Pakistan.**

 - 📫 How to reach me **mrbadshahbusiness@gmail.com**
  - ⚡ Fun fact **I am not like wasting time**